Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/README.md

 An **Ed-Fi compatible API application** creates a REST-based interface for data exchange, where the messages conform to the Ed-Fi Data Standard.
-The **Ed-Fi ODS/API** is the Ed-Fi Alliance's core API product, used by nearly all "Ed-Fi deployments."
+The **Ed-Fi ODS/API** is the Ed-Fi Alliance's production-ready reference implementation of an Ed-Fi API.
 Any interested party can build an alternate, compatible, application, by adhering to the Open API specifications and guidance provided in this space.